mathigon/textbooks/content/quadratics/content.md

     figure: x-media(src="images/skater-2.jpg" width=400 height=352)

-In the real word, it can be very difficult for companies to determine a precise equation for their profit – and it is likely to me much more complicated than this example.
+In the real word, it can be very difficult for companies to determine a precise equation for their profit – and it is likely to be much more complicated than this example.

 Still, quadratic equations appear everywhere in nature, engineering and